hotosm/learnosm/_posts/en/0900-12-04-basicairdata-gpslogger.md

 4) When your trip is finished, double-tap on the little __V tick__ located near the upper right corner to finalize (finish) the active track;
 5) Go to the __TRACKLIST__ tab, where you will find the track you have just recorded.
 Tap on the track.
 A menu will appear.
 You can choose to share the track in many ways, view it using an installed external viewer, export it into /GPSLogger folder of your smartphone, or delete it from the tracklist.

-Exportation of GPX tracks to OpenStreetMap Editor
+Importation of GPX tracks in OpenStreetMap Editor
 -------------------------------------------------

-When you are done collecting field data, you may import the GPX tracks for use in JOSM iD or another OpenStreetMap editor.
+When you are done collecting field data, you may import the GPX tracks for use in JOSM iD or another OpenStreetMap editor using this simple procedure:

-You can copy a track on your Personal computer following one of the following ways:
+1) Save the GPX track on your Personal computer, following one of the following ways:

-* Create the GPX file (go on the GPS Logger Tracklist, tap on the desired track and then click on __Export__; the GPX file will be saved on the /GPSLogger folder of your Android device); Then copy your GPX track on your PC (Connect your Android device to a computer using a USB cable, Bluetooth, or an Internet connection, and copy the exported GPX tracks on your personal computer.
-In your device storage, look for the GPX track under the exportation folder /GPSLogger);
+* Go on the GPS Logger Tracklist, tap on the desired track and then click on __Export__; the GPX file will be created and saved on the /GPSLogger folder of your Android device.
+Then connect the phone with your PC with the USB cable and move (or copy) your GPX tracks on your PC using the File Manager;

-* As alternative, you can use the __Share__ feature to send the file to the PC (you can do it via email, or via FTP, and so on, depending on your Android Device).
+* As alternative, you can use the __Share__ feature to send the file to the PC (you can do it via email, FTP, or via many Cloud storages.
+It depends on the third-party apps installed on your Android Device);

-Using the GPX tracks with the JOSM and iD editors are easy as dragging the files and dropping them into the application (or the browser tab, for iD).
+2) Import the GPX track into your OpenStreetMap Editor: using the GPX tracks with the JOSM and iD editors are easy as dragging the files and dropping them into the application (or the browser tab, for iD).

 Official Documentation
 ----------------------